What kind of students attend DePaul?

 -Present lessons in a variety of ways

 -Employ repetition in lessons, since many of our kids struggle with memory difficulties

--Engage kids with lessons in a variety of creative ways to help them apply information to everyday life.
+-Engage kids with lessons in a variety of creative ways to apply information to everyday life

 Do you offer any scholarships?